philipturner/swift-colab/Documentation/HardwareAcceleration.md

 # Hardware Acceleration

-TODO: Connecting to accelerators erases the runtime (document) - look at `Runtime > Manage sessions`.
+TODO: Connecting to accelerators does not actually erase the runtime - look at `Runtime > Manage sessions`.

 TODO: Copy the XLA tests into a special Colab notebook for TPU